Autocompare/sklearn_tweets/README.md

 **Scikit-Learn**

 Obviously sklearn fit models do dramatically beter the more data you have but this is a real world, real-time demo to show what happens when you don't.
-This demo creates pipelines and uses the Tfidf vectorizer on the tweet text with tokenization and uses Multinomial Naive Bayes as the classifier.
+This demo creates pipelines and vectorizes the tokenized tweet text with the TfidfVectorizer and uses Multinomial Naive Bayes as the classifier.
-Those experienced in sklearn can easily add additional pipelines to check other vector / classifiers pairs.
+Those experienced in sklearn can easily add more pipelines to check other vector / classifiers pairings.

 	pipeline = Pipeline([
 	('vect', TfidfVectorizer(